padillaco/auto-deploy/WPENGINE_SETUP.md

 1. Open the terminal and run:
     ```bash
-    ssh-keygen -t ed25519 -C "wpengine-deploy" -f ~/.ssh/wpengine-deploy
+    ssh-keygen -t ed25519 -C "[repository-slug]-github" -f ~/.ssh/wpengine-deploy
     ```
-    _Note 1: Do not set a passphrase when generating the public/private key pair._
+    _Note 1: Replace `[repository-slug]` with the repository slug name._

-    _Note 2: You can replace `~/.ssh/wpengine-deploy` with any temporary file name and path since the key pair will be deleted after use._
+    _Note 2: You can replace the `~/.ssh/wpengine-deploy` path with any path since this key pair is temporary and will be deleted after use._

+    _Note 3: Do not set a passphrase when generating the public/private key pair._

 2. Copy the private key by running:
     ```bash